zupa-hu/errors/README.md

 - no need to actually return the errors
 - faster then returning errors
 - feature parity with the Go v2 error handling draft
+- no need to port your entire codebase

 **Impossible.
 Or is it?**